Jill Gallagher: Early life

 Gallagher was born in 1955, one of 10 children, in the Australian Capital Territory, principally recognised as Ngunnawal Country.
-Her mother was a Gunditjmara woman and a father of Irish decent.
+Her mother was a Gunditjmara woman and her father was of Irish descent.
 Gallagher's father died in an accident when she was a baby.

 Work available to Aboriginal people was limited and Gallagher's mother travelled extensively for seasonal work picking vegetables.
-Gallagher spent much of her early childhood in Gunaikurnai country, Gippsland, her community revolved around the seasonal camps inhabited by other seasonal workers.
+Gallagher spent much of her early childhood in Gunaikurnai country, Gippsland.
+Her community revolved around the seasonal camps inhabited by other seasonal workers.

 In 1963 Gallagher's family moved to Collingwood on Wurundjeri Country, where her mother found work in a box factory.
 Gallagher graduated from the George Street Primary School after attending 13 different schools, and continued her education at the Fitzroy Girls' School.
 She was rebellious, clashed with teachers, left school at the age of 14 and ran away from home, living on the streets before returning home and commencing work in a factory.

 Early memories include living in a camp on Braiakaulung country on the Avon River at Stratford dotted by the glow of dozens of campfires, and her mother being asked to leave a whites only hotel in Warrnambool.